-Once CMS membranes are prepared, they may be loaded or assembled into suitable permeation cells or modules.
-For example, if a CMS film is used, it may be first masked using impermeable aluminum tape, and only a specific area exposed for permeation.
+Once CMS membranes are prepared, they may be loaded example, if a CMS film is used, it may be first masked using impermeable aluminum tape, and only a specific area exposed for permeation.
 Epoxy (e.g., Devcon, Danvers, Mass.) may be applied at the interface of the tape and the film to further minimize any gas leak.
 Such an assembly may then optionally be placed in a permeation cell, such as a double O-ring flange permeation cell.